Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

 This BCST practitioner perfectly characterizes the tragic fact, a secret if you will: a BCST sanctioned training actually prevents the tides of primary respiration from arising in you, which explains why so few BCST practitioners have a living contact with primary respiration.

-In 2013 I taught a Stillness Touch class and all 64 were BCST graduate practitioners.
-It was shocking to me that they had never experienced genuine embodied contact with primary respiration.
-The problem seems to be that the BCST training involves orienting to the nervous system, and Sutherland's biodynamics does not in any way involve working with it.
+An example of this occurred in 2013 when I taught a Stillness Touch Post Graduate Class and all 64 students were BCST graduate practitioners.
+It was shocking to me that most of them had never experienced genuine embodied contact with primary respiration.
+The problem seems to be that the BCST training involves orienting to the nervous system whereas Sutherland's biodynamics does not in any way involve working with it.
 Let us examine why.

-Cranial wave (CW) is a compensatory neurological motion.
-The CW rate changes because it is the nervous system's reaction to life, based on the amount of stress that is present.
+Cranial wave (CW) is a compensatory neurological motion that is a response to the degree of stress in the body, be it trauma, emotional, physical, chemical, etc. The CW rate changes because the nervous system reacts to life, based on the amount of stress that is present.
 CW expresses digital, electro-charged, automatic patterns that are a holographic record of your past - your history - that is etched in the ground substance of your body that affects all cellular function.
 CW, therefore, is a fossilized record of your history, frozen in time, inside an inertial empty void.
 In contrast, the living whole-body breathing tides of primary respiration are potent fractal expressions of the Breath of Life that emanate out of Dynamic Stillness in NOW.
 Indigenous people unexposed to modern life do not express the cranial wave, says James Jealous.

 But for argument’s sake, you might ask, “But we are in the modern world and people have cranial waves, don't they?
 Why can’t I orient to the nervous system and intend in the cranial wave?”

 Practice in that way, but understand that it is not biodynamic.